USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 - It's a well established pattern in the DevOps community with plenty of working examples to copy from.
 - Requires fewer system applications and dependencies than cloning the repo locally decreasing the potential attack surface.
 - Doesn't necessarily have to hit a public host or VCS repository.
-- Ensures that only the application and it's necessary dependencies are shipped rather than the entire contents of the git repository.
+- Ensures that only the application and its necessary dependencies are shipped rather than the entire contents of the git repository.

 #### Cons